arcology-network/concurrentlib/examples/vote/README.md

 ### 2.2.
 Voter

-It is possible that a voter delegating other voters to vote on they.
+It is possible that a voter delegating other voters to vote on their behalf.
 When multiple voters are delegating their votes to the same voter simultaneously by calling the `delegate()` function, the `weight` of the voter will be modified concurrently.
 This is another contention point that needs to be addressed.

 ```solidity
    struct Voter {